alexbrault/Pathfinder2EOversights/README.md

 * `p.84` in Rage: "You deal 2 additional damage with melee **weapons** and unarmed attacks."
 Worth changing to **attacks** just to make sure no one thinks Rage can be applied to thrown melee weapons?
 * `p.86` in Table 3-3 Animal Instincts: The deer has the trait **Charge**.
 Looks like this isn't a valid trait.
 * `p.91` in Thrash: "plus your **ferocious specialization** damage".
 What is that?
 Is that meant to be **weapon specialization**?
 (Credit to [/u/boomstik101](https://www.reddit.com/r/Pathfinder2e/comments/cfomkf/barbarian_ferocious_specilization_damage/) on Reddit.)
+* `p.91` in Sudden Leap: Missing the 2 action icon that is found on the feat of the same name in Fighter's feats on `p.149`.
+Note: Fighters and Barbarians share multiple feats.
+The fighter feat also has a special tag that includes interactions the **Felling Strike** but this is probably because Barbarians do not have access to **Felling Strike**.
 * `p.93` in Dragon Transformation: "your breath weapon DC increases to 30".
 Isn't this leftover from the playtest?
 Shouldn't this instead be something like being able to use the barbarian's Class DC?
 * `p.96` in Bard Advancement: "10: Ability **boots**, bard feat, skill feat".
 Should be **boosts**.
 * `p.97` in Adaptive Adept: "or prepared spells just like the cantrip from Adapted **Spell**".
 Should be Adapted **Cantrip**.